tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/dcx.html.markdown

 * `id` - ID of the resource.
 * `create_time` - Creation time of resource.
-* `state` - State of the dedicated tunnels, and available values include PENDING, ALLOCATING, ALLOCATED, ALTERING, DELETING, DELETED, COMFIRMING and REJECTED.
+* `state` - State of the dedicated tunnels.
+Valid value: PENDING, ALLOCATING, ALLOCATED, ALTERING, DELETING, DELETED, COMFIRMING and REJECTED.